State Seal of Biliteracy FAQs

 Can students who attend private school qualify for the SSB?

-No. Private schools function outside of the jurisdiction of the CDE; therefore, they are eligible to receive the SSB.
+No. Private schools function outside of the jurisdiction of the CDE; therefore, they are not eligible to receive the SSB.
 They can, however, establish their own Seal of Biliteracy program.
 For more information on establishing a Seal of Biliteracy program, please visit the Californians Together Web site .

 How can I learn about other Seal of Biliteracy programs?